sevenc-nanashi/dotfiles/codex-instructions.md

 # Flows

-- You can create your memos in `__gi_codex_memo.md`.
-  - You may use it for:
-    - Keep API responses so that you can refer to them later, even if you're restarted
-    - Any other temporary memos that you want to keep

-  - You should create checklist in the memo file, and check them off as you complete the tasks.
-  - You should save the direction in the memo file, so that you can refer to it later.
-    - When you're told "continue", you should check the memo file first to see what you need to do next.
-- Please read the memo file before starting your work.
 - Please run the formatter before `git add` and `git commit`.
   - Use the formatter specified in the project's documentation.
   - Some projects include a formatter in linter, please check the linter configuration file.